pauljamescleary/scala-pet-store/README.md

 ==============
 An implementation of the java pet store using FP techniques in scala.

+# Thank you!
+Special thank you to the many [contributors](AUTHORS.md) who continue to improve the pet store

 # Status
 I have most of the endpoints in place.
 There are few big pieces remaining in case y'all want to lend a hand: